Shawn1776/jenkins101/Syntax_rules_for_Makefile.md

    - **Commands:** Shell commands to build the target.

 5. **Pattern Rules:**
-Defines a rule that can be applied to a set of files.
+- Defines a rule that can be applied to a set of files.

    ```makefile
    %.o: %.c
        commands
    ```
-   - Defines a rule that can be applied to a set of files.

    - For example, this rule says how to build a `.o` file from a corresponding `.c` file. e.g.: